mdekauwe/stochastic_antecedent_modelling/README.md

 Attempt to replicate the example(s) from Ogle's et al. 2015 paper.
 See Box 1 in the paper and the appendix for further details.

-I've tried to port this to pymc3 but that isn't working.
-The R version seems to "run".
+The R version now works, so I need to back and fix the pymc3 verion.

 ## Reference